eriksquires/DuckDB-With-R/README.md

 db_file <- here::here(cfg$DuckDB$path, cfg$DuckDB$name)
 ```

-here() returns the root of your R project, no matter what file you are
+I also like to use **here() which** returns the root of your R project,
-in, and works in R, Rmd and Qmd files reliably.
-This alone solves a lot
+no matter what file you are in, and works in R, Rmd and Qmd files
-of problems in maintaining your docs/ files consistent and source()
+reliably.
+This alone solves a lot of problems in maintaining your docs/
-libraries.
-Parameters are concatenated with the local OS path separator
+files consistent and source() libraries.
+Parameters are concatenated
-as needed (‘/’ or ‘\\’).
+with the local OS path separator as needed (‘/’ or ‘\\’).

 ### Shiny